 A calm and caring atmosphere creates a positive learning environment for all where children are highly valued as individuals.
-Careful consideration is given to the allocation of each child's key person.
+Careful consideration is made to the allocation of each child's key person.
 This supports extremely close bonds between children and practitioners and provides a strong base for children to develop their independence and explore.
 In addition, parents acknowledge and appreciate the warm welcome and ongoing support that they receive.
 All children show a strong sense of belonging within the setting and settle well because practitioners have an excellent knowledge of their individual likes, needs and routines.
 They work very closely with parents from the outset to gather all the relevant information and ensure that this is regularly updated to reflect any changes.
-Transitions from room to room and from one setting to another are exceedingly well managed as practitioners have established very positive partnerships with parents, other providers and local schools.
+Transitions from room to room and from one setting to another are exceedingly well managed as practitioners have established very positive partnerships with parents, other providers, and local schools.
 Key persons accompany children to new rooms until they feel confident to stay for short periods on their own.
 As a result, children feel confident to establish close relationships with new people.

 Practitioners give the utmost regard to the safety of children and ensure that resources and equipment are appropriate to their individual needs.
-Extreme care and consideration is given to the presentation of activities both indoors and out to provide a consistently highly stimulating learning environment for children.
-Children are encouraged to develop healthy lifestyles and learn about the importance of exercise using the indoor play space and outdoor areas.
-Outdoor learning and activities are available every day regardless of the weather conditions so that children can enjoy play in all its guises.
+Extreme care and consideration is made to the presentation of activities both indoors and out to provide a consistently highly-stimulating learning environment for children.
+They are encouraged to develop healthy lifestyles and learn about the importance of exercise using the extensive outdoor areas.
+Outdoor learning and activities are available every day, regardless of the weather conditions so that children can enjoy play in all its guises.
+Children are independent, confident and assured, and manage their own care needs appropriately from a very early age.
+They engage in a host of activities which encourage and develop their awareness of keeping fit and being active.
 Children show a clear knowledge of how to keep themselves healthy as they are encouraged to make choices about the food they eat and are able to recognise that some food choices are healthier than others.
-The highly experienced cook works closely with parents and practitioners to ensure that dietary needs and preferences are catered for when planning meals.
-Children enjoy the social experiences of meal times as practitioners ensure that these are opportunities to engage with children in social conversation and use good manners as part of the holistic experience.
+Children enjoy the social experiences of mealtimes as practitioners ensure that these are opportunities to engage with children in social conversation and use good manners as part of the holistic experience.
+Practitioners are qualified in food hygiene practices and all food provided for the children's snacks are refrigerated.
+Parents are informed in their introduction information that food provided for children in lunch boxes will be refrigerated on request.